-Voice recognition software on tech devices like Siri, Google Now, Cortana, and Alexa are handy little assistants that increase the functionality of the device.
+Siri, Google, Alexa, and Cortana are handy little assistants that increase the functionality of the device.
 All you do is ask anything and your wish is their command.
 But there are a couple of hidden commands that invoke interesting answers from them.
-Try some of these Siri, Google, and Cortana Easter eggs the developers hid in their voice recognition apps and have fun with it.
+Try some of these and have fun with it.

 Siri, the personal assistant on iOS devices, has some hilarious answers that frequently reference pop culture.
 Here’s a few of our favorite funny Siri questions that you can have a lot of fun with.

 1. What’s 0 Divided by 0?

-This Easter egg recently went viral not because of how stupid the question is, but because of Siri’s answer, which may be a little uncalled for.
+This one recently went viral not because of how stupid the question is, but because of Siri’s answer, which may be a little uncalled for.
 She replies: “Imagine that you have zero cookies and you split them evenly among zero friends.
 How many cookies does each person get?
 See?
 It doesn’t make sense.
 And Cookie Monster is sad that there are no cookies, and you are sad that you have no friends.”

 2. Are You a Democrat or a Republican?